Skip to content

 cf create-service abap free my-abap-instance -c params.json

-Important notes: - admin_email must be a valid email address (the one you use to log into BTP) - sap_system_name is a 3-character SID (e.g., H01, DEV, Z01) - Free tier is only available in certain regions (eu10, us10, ap10) - Only one free instance per global account - Provisioning takes 30-60 minutes — check status with cf service my-abap-instance - Free tier instances are stopped each night — restart via Landscape Portal or BTP Cockpit - Free tier has a 90-day time limit
+Important notes: - admin_email must be a valid email address (the one you use to log into BTP) - sap_system_name is a 3-character SID (e.g., H01, DEV, Z01) - Free tier availability depends on your region and commercial model; check SAP Discovery Center and your subaccount entitlements for current region support - Only one free instance per global account - Provisioning takes 30-60 minutes — check status with cf service my-abap-instance - Free tier instances may be stopped periodically — restart via Landscape Portal or BTP Cockpit - Check current free-tier limits (system sizing, expiry) in SAP Help before planning capacity

 Common Error: admin_email Validation